 This lightweight and compact sander is my pick for detailing sander.
 It’s also the cheapest one on this list.
-So if your budget is tight and perhaps you want a random orbital sander as well as detail sander, then this model is worth looking at.
+So if your budget is tight and perhaps you want a random orbital sander as well as a detail sander, then this model is worth looking at.

 Although not too powerful this sander is not meant for heavy-duty work.
-The 1.0 Amp power motor and 13500 Opm will provide enough power for finishing tasks in hard to reach places on sanded furniture.
+The 1.0 Amp power motor and 13500 Opm will provide enough power for finishing tasks in hard-to-reach places on sanded furniture.

 The rubberized grip makes it comfortable to hold and easy to use, and vibrations are not too noticeable.
 The switch on button is covered in rubber to prevent the dust from getting in and might be awkward to use, especially with gloves.
 But as i mentioned before, this is the case regardless of the brand/price of the sander.

 The pad is a velcro type one and allows for quick paper changing.
 And just a heads up.
 Make sure you buy the sandpaper that fits the holes in the pad to ensure proper dust removal.
 Most of them available in the shops have a different hole pattern or are too short.